Sponsor

 Topline:

-How we got here: The Jays on Friday seemed poised to tie the game in the ninth inning until Dodgers infielder Kiké Hernández initiated an incredible double play to end the game and secure a trip to Game 7.
+How we got here: The Jays in Friday's Game 6 seemed poised to tie the game in the ninth inning until Kiké Hernández initiated an incredible double play to end the game and secure a trip to Game 7.
+The teams had traded wins in the series, including an 18-inning marathon on Monday that the Dodgers won.

 At LAist, we believe in journalism without censorship and the right of a free press to speak truth to those in power.
 Our hard-hitting watchdog reporting on local government, climate, and the ongoing housing and homelessness crisis is trustworthy, independent and freely accessible to everyone thanks to the support of readers like you.